-All meals are prepared and served by the Lakeside Catering Services.
-If you have any special dietary needs (allergies, lactose intolerance, gluten intolerance, vegetarian etc.), please let your teachers know in advance so that they can notify us, and alternate options can be prepared.
-Pre-emptively, Kandalore is a nut free fiscality.
+All meals are prepared and served by the GB Catering Services.
+If you have any special dietary needs (allergies, lactose intolerance, gluten intolerance, vegetarian etc.), please let your coordinators know in advance so that they can notify us, and alternate options can be prepared.
+Preemptively, Kandalore is a nut free facility.